Leanne2603/LeanneStranks_T1A3/README.md

 ## Help Documentation
-*Note: This program has previously been tested on Ubuntu only*

 ### Installation Guide
 1. This program is dependent on having Ruby installed.
 If you are unsure if you have Ruby, you will need to open your command prompt and type ruby -v.
 If you are presented with a